palantirnet/drupal-skeleton/README.dist.md

 ## Drupal Development

 You can refresh/reset your local Drupal site at any time.
-SSH into your VM and then:
+SSH into your ddev environment and then:

 1. Download the most current dependencies: `composer install`
 2. Rebuild your local CSS and Drupal settings file: `phing build`